Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 A stack of edgeless microfiber car towels on a bench

 How we're funded: the links below are affiliate links — buy through them and we earn a small commission at no cost to you.
 It never changes our verdicts.
-We only rank gear we'd run on our own cars.
+We only rank gear the reviews actually back up.

-Below is the full ranked field, from best value bulk packs to premium show-car towels, plus how we tested and how to pick the right towel for each job.
+Below is the full ranked field, from best value bulk packs to premium show-car towels, plus how we rank and how to pick the right towel for each job.
 For the wider picture on towels, applicators and brushes, see our microfiber and towels hub.

 Top Picks at a Glance